Mary Magdalene Marshall: Selected Marshall properties

+Mary Marshall and her estate leased and collected rents from The Marshall House until 1914.

 Death and legacy

 Marshall died in 1877 in Savannah.
 She was 93.
 According to the Savannah Morning News, she had no sickness or disease, but "passed away gradually and imperceptibly, growing weaker and weaker from day to day during the past week until she sank to sleep."

 She is buried in Laurel Grove Cemetery, alongside her husband and daughter.
 Her parents are also interred there.